Quietek/SaveSync/README.md

 - A ROM Save file is a save file that is located in the same directory as the ROM itself.
 This is generally specific to cartridge based systems that stored their game saves on the cartridge.
 These are distinguished from normal ROMs by their save extensions.
 Currently supported ROM Save extensions include .sav, .eep, .fla, .srm, and .ss\*. if you know of a file extension that should be treated as a save instead of a ROM, please consider letting me know on GitHub.

 #### What's an AppID and a GameID and how do I find them?
 The AppID is Steam's way of keeping track of which games are which within the steam database.
 It's a numerical value that won't be changed and will always refer to the same game.
+A GameID is a custom value created specifically for
+275
-A GameID is a custom value created specifically for SteamSync to keep track of non-Steam games, the first 9999 GameIDs are reserved for non-Steam games to be added to SteamSync's automatic detection.
+7. Check "Force the use of a specific Steam Play compatibility tool" you can change the proton version if you want to, but most games will likely work fine with the default.SteamSync to keep track of non-Steam games, the first 9999 GameIDs are reserved for non-Steam games to be added to SteamSync's automatic detection.
 So, the first non-Steam game you manually add will have a GameID of 10000 If you need to find the AppID or GameID of a game that's already registered to the SteamSync database, you can run SteamSync.py with the --list command line argument.

 	$ python SteamSync.py --list